-i.
+- i.
 The Contractor may terminate this Agreement at any time, for any reason, by giving 60 days written notice to DHCS.
 The Contractor shall be paid for DMC-ODS services provided to beneficiaries up to the date of termination.
-Upon termination, the Contractor shall immediately begin providing DMC services to beneficiaries in accordance with the State Plan.

-3. Nullification of DMC-ODS Services
+Upon termination, the Contractor shall immediately begin providing DMC services to beneficiaries in accordance with the State Plan. - 3.
+Nullification of DMC-ODS Services - The parties agree that failure of the Contractor, or its subcontractors, to comply with W&I Code section 14124.24, 14184.100 et seq., BHIN 23-001, this Agreement, and any other applicable statutes, regulations or guidance issued by DHCS, shall be deemed a breach that results in the termination of this Agreement for cause. - ii.
+In the event of a breach, DMC-ODS services shall terminate.
+The Contractor shall immediately begin providing DMC services to the beneficiaries in accordance with the State Plan. - 4.
+Hatch Act

 - i.
-The parties agree that failure of the Contractor, or its subcontractors, to comply with W&I section 14124.24, the Special Terms and Conditions, and this Agreement, shall be deemed a breach that results in the termination of this Agreement for cause. - ii.
-In the event of a breach, DMC-ODS services shall terminate.
-The Contractor shall immediately begin providing DMC services to the beneficiaries in accordance with the State Plan.

-4. Hatch Act

-i.
-Contractor agrees to comply with the provisions of the Hatch Act (Title 5 USC, Sections 1501-1508), which limit the political activities of employees whose principal employment activities are funded in whole or in part with federal funds.

-5. No Unlawful Use or Unlawful Use Messages Regarding Drugs
+Contractor agrees to comply with the provisions of the Hatch Act (Title 5 USC, sections 1501-1508), which limit the political activities of employees whose principal employment activities are funded in whole or in part with federal funds. - 5.
+No Unlawful Use or Unlawful Use Messages Regarding Drugs - i.

-i.
 Contractor agrees that information produced through these funds, and which pertains to drug and alcohol related programs, shall contain a clearly written statement that there shall be no unlawful use of drugs or alcohol associated with the program.
-Additionally, no aspect of a drug or alcohol related program shall include any message on the responsible use, if the use is unlawful, of drugs or alcohol (HSC Section 11999-11999.3).
-By signing this Agreement, Contractor agrees that it shall enforce, and shall require its subcontractors to enforce, these requirements.

-6. Noncompliance with Reporting Requirements

-Contractor agrees that DHCS has the right to withhold payments until Contractor has submitted any required data and reports to DHCS, as identified in this Exhibit A, Attachment I or as identified in Document 1F(a), Reporting Requirement Matrix for Counties.

-7. Limitation on Use of Funds for Promotion of Legalization of Controlled Substances i.
-If any of the work performed under this Agreement is subject to the HIPAA, Contractor shall perform the work in compliance with all applicable provisions of HIPAA.
+Additionally, no aspect of a drug or alcohol related program shall include any message on the responsible use, if the use is unlawful, of drugs or alcohol (H&S Code section 11999-11999.3).
+By signing this Agreement, Contractor agrees that it shall enforce, and shall require its subcontractors to enforce, these requirements. - 6.
+Noncompliance with Reporting Requirements - Contractor agrees that DHCS has the right to withhold payments until Contractor has submitted any required data and reports to DHCS, as identified in this Exhibit A, Attachment I or as identified in Document 1F(a), Reporting Requirement Matrix for Counties. - 7.
+Limitation on Use of Funds for Promotion of Legalization of Controlled Substances - None of the funds made available through this Agreement may be used for any activity that promotes the legalization of any drug or other substance included in Schedule I of Section 202 of the Controlled Substances Act (21 USC 812). - Health Insurance Portability and Accountability Act (HIPAA) of 1996 - If any of the work performed under this Agreement is subject to the HIPAA, Contractor shall perform the work in compliance with all applicable provisions of HIPAA.
 As identified in Exhibit F, DHCS and the Contractor shall cooperate to ensure mutual agreement as to those transactions between them, to which this Provision applies.
 Refer to Exhibit F for additional information.

-None of the funds made available through this Agreement may be used for any activity that promotes the legalization of any drug or other substance included in Schedule I of Section 202 of the Controlled Substances Act (21 USC 812).

-8. Health Insurance Portability and Accountability Act (HIPAA) of 1996 ii.
-Trading Partner Requirements